Leadership Requires Facilitating Productive Discussions & Reducing Conflict

 In the swirl of information and interactions, conflict will bubble and flare up, driven by disagreements, personal grievances, or misunderstandings.
 But getting drawn in doesn’t help others manage the conflict — nor does trying to figure out all the answers yourself.

-3 Passive Behaviors for Reducing Conflict
+3 Behaviors for Reducing Conflict

 - Practice reflective thinking.
 Reflective thinking means weighing the pros and cons of the particular situation.
-Noting possible points you want to make before the conversation can help you focus on remaining open, listen without interrupting, or showing anger.
+Noting possible points you want to make before the conversation can help you focus on remaining open, listening without interrupting, or showing anger.

 - Delay responding.
 This involves calling a time-out to let the situation calm.
 Delaying responding does not mean avoiding or ignoring the conflict — it just means taking a break so that people are better able to listen to one another.
-During a timeout, replace stressful thoughts with calm, reassuring ones.
+During a time-out, replace stressful thoughts with calm, reassuring ones.